 I Have Come Home is an essay by L.M.
 Montgomery that appeared in the 15 June 1936 issue of The Family Herald and Weekly Star, a Montreal farm magazine.
-It became a basis of Montgomery’s contribution on Prince Edward Island to The Spirit of Canada (1939).
+It became a basis of Montgomery’s contribution on Prince Edward Island to The Spirit of Canada (1939), included in Volume 1 of The L.M.
+Montgomery Reader.

 Montgomery, L.M.
 “I Have Come Home.”
 The Family Herald and Weekly Star (Montreal), 15 June 1936, 47.